 Instructor-led IDP Training and Forums:

 Interpreting Critical Issues Using Civic Engagement & Facilitated Dialogue Techniques-- This classroom course focuses on the front-line interpreter’s role as a facilitator of dialogue and discussion, and a range of ways to incorporate these techniques into new and existing park programming.
+To bring this course to your park or region, complete this form.

 Currently Scheduled Classes: